cuekoo/Herk-Gil-Werman-Fast-Morphology/README.md

 `matWrapper.hpp` defines a template `MatWrapper`, which serves as a light alternative of OpenCV `Mat`.
 The usage is demonstrated in the demos.

+## Reference

+    Van Herk M. A fast algorithm for local minimum and maximum filters on rectangular and octagonal kernels[J].
+Pattern Recognition Letters, 1992, 13(7): 517-521.

 ## Demo

 * `compareEfficiencyWithOpenCV`